 3. Veggies (and fruit)

 Adding lots of vegetables helps to boost the nutrient content of your salad.
 Try to include a rainbow of colours as this is a good way to ensure you’re getting a variety of vitamins and minerals.
-They’re also rich in antioxidants which help to fight free radicals that cause damage to healthy cells.

 If you’re having a salad for lunch, cook extra veggies for dinner the night before and use them in your salad.
 Roasting vegetables like sweet potato, butternut squash, peppers, aubergine, courgette, asparagus and tenderstem broccoli, helps to give the veg a lovely chargrilled flavour which tastes great in salads.
 You could also include raw veggies like carrot, red cabbage, tomatoes, cucumber, spring onion, sugar snap peas, red onion, precooked beetroot, and fruits like orange slices, mango, blueberries and apple.